nikita-kazakov/nikita-kazakov.github.io/_posts/2022-02-25-college-major.md

 Let's say you're interested in Oil and Gas, you'll [know the salaries](https://www.reddit.com/r/oilandgasworkers/comments/pu763p/oil_and_gas_salary_thread/) and see a [bunch](https://www.reddit.com/r/oilandgasworkers/comments/p6axvd/petroleum_engineering/) of [posts telling](https://www.reddit.com/r/oilandgasworkers/comments/phskjm/the_us_oil_industry_is_facing_a_talent_crunch/) you [not to get](https://www.reddit.com/r/oilandgasworkers/comments/p7h2gn/is_it_ever_going_to_get_better/) into [the industry](https://www.reddit.com/r/oilandgasworkers/comments/pmh8ws/comment/hchze2a/?utm_source=share&utm_medium=web2x&context=3).

-You'll also see experienced folks tell you to get a mechanical engineering or an electrical engineering degree.
-You can pivot into the petroleum industry with those and still have transferable skills when a downturn happens.
+You'll also see experienced folks tell you to get a mechanical engineering or an electrical engineering degree instead.
+You can pivot into the petroleum industry with those degrees and still have transferable skills when you need to get out.

-It's much harder to pivot to mechanical or electrical industry with a petroleum engineering degree.
+It's much harder to pivot the other way to mechanical or electrical industries with a petroleum engineering degree.

 Some engineers will tell you to pivot into tech (software development) instead.
-I'm one of those engineers that [did exactly that](/switching-careers-from-oil-to-software).
+[That's what I did](/switching-careers-from-oil-to-software).

 You won't get the raw info like this on campus or at sponsored networking events.